Cloaklet/Cloak/README.md

 # Cloak

 A simple GUI app for gocryptfs, using web tech stack.
-This is currently a work in progress, it works on macOS and Linux, but you have to build it from source.
+Works on macOS and Linux.

 UI / interaction mimicked from Cryptomator.
+English and Simplified Chinese are included.

+# Usage

+- Download prebuilt binaries from [releases page](https://github.com/Cloaklet/Cloak/releases/latest/).
+- For Linux users, set executable permission for the `AppImage` file (alternatively you can use `chmod +x Cloak*.AppImage`), then just run it.
+- For macOS users, after decompressing the ZIP archive, you might need to run `xattr -d -r com.apple.quarantine Cloak.app` in Terminal, otherwise GateKeeper would refuse to run the app.
+- You can open the UI or quit the app via `Open` menu item of the tray icon (or menubar icon).

 # Why

 I wrote a similar GUI called [Cloaklet](https://github.com/Cloaklet/Cloaklet) using QML + Golang.
-However I don't enjoy developing in QML at all, and it had some issues I failed to resolve, so I quickly gave it up.
+However, I don't enjoy developing in QML at all, and quickly ran into some issues which I can't resolve.
 After that I went back to use Cryptomator, but its UI feels slow and somehow inconsistent.
 This time I got an idea from one of my early projects to use web browser as UI renderer, thus this new project.